KrisChristensen/OrthologyBetweenSpecies/README.md

 These scripts have been tested with Python 2.7 and will not work with later versions unless they are modified.

-These scripts work with alignments from blast (blast format 6 is required).
+These scripts work with homology searches from blast (blast format 6 is required).
 We assume the user has already generated blast databases below.
 Please see blast documentation for further details and for an explanation of command line options used below.

-Files: Both genome fasta files, both set of protein sequences for entire genome in fasta format, and both .gff files for the genomes, samtools faidx indexes of both genomes (.fai)
+Files: Both genome fasta files, both sets of protein sequences for entire genome in fasta format, and both .gff files for the genomes, samtools faidx indexes of both genomes (.fai)

 <!-- usage -->
 ## Usage

-1) Align genomes of closely related species.
+1) Homology searches of genomes of closely related species.
 This was done using blast for this pipeline (hopefully future versions will include a quicker software solution).

        Example (for closely related species):
        blastn -task megablast -db genome1 -query genome2.fasta -evalue 0.000001 -max_target_seqs 3 -max_hsps 20000 -outfmt 6 -word_size 40\
        -perc_identity 96 -lcase_masking -soft_masking false -num_threads 10 -out genome1_vs_genome2.aln

-2) Filter non-linear global alignments
+2) Filter non-linear global homology searches

        Note: Requires the python script Linear_Alignments_v1_2.py to be in the same directory